 In this effort, we build on the virtualization capabilities that are provided by Cloudlab and generally through OpenStack.
 We aim at creating a framework through which users can manage their virtualized environments that are deployed on OpenStack instances in an automated and script-able manner.
 We also propose the automated profiling and restoration of entire instances with minimal user overhead.

 This document will proceed with sections on creating OpenStack instances deployed on Cloudlab resources, and the general time-consuming manner through which networks are created.
 Then, we offer our own deployed scripts that provide the users with capabilities of automating various functions as well as easily creating profiles of their environments, and later we show the ease with which a profile can be recreated.
+We also include information on how to create a specific attack scenario experiment, and how to use the web client created for use with this experiment.
 The illustrating screenshots and recommendations included in this document are based on primary experience in the operation of OpenStack instances.
 Please consider entire framework we proposed as a continued work in progress as we have provided now the necessary and sufficient conditions to profile and reproduce environments and results in OpenStack and Cloudlab.

 Individual Contributions